- Frequently Asked Questions

 We don't charge callout fees for local domestic clients within a 10 mile radius of St Albans.
 As we adopt a "no fix no fee" policy, customers are not even charged for a diagnosis if they don't want to go ahead with expensive repairs.
 We quote and charge by completed jobs - not by hours spent.

-In the mojority of cases, we can get to the bottom of your boiler problem on our first visit, explain the fault to you, and give a reasonable quote and timing to come back and fix it.
+In the mojority of cases, we can get to the bottom of your boiler problem on our first visit, explain the fault to you, and give a reasonable quote and timing to come back and fix it, if we can't fix it on very first visit.

 If we fix your boiler on a first visit, we normally charge you between £60 to £90 for labour, plus part or parts incurred.
 The "fixed" means your boiler is up and running again.